Frequently Asked Questions

 Coaching success comes down to your expectations and your openness to being coached.

-Some people are simply not “coachable,” and because of their prior experiences as investors, their inherent defensiveness against Wall Street’s manipulative methods is not misplaced.
-Some investors will always keep their guards up and resist coaching collaboration, thinking that financial coaching is just a wolf in sheep’s clothing.
+Some people are simply not “coachable,” and because of their prior experiences as investors, their inherent defensiveness against manipulative sales tactics is not misplaced.
+Some investors will always keep their guards up and resist coaching collaboration, thinking that financial coaching is just another wolf in sheep’s clothing.
 That’s to be expected!

 For the collaboration-minded client, an experienced coach will motivate, challenge and support you long enough to help you implement your new behaviors and strategic skill set.
 A skilled coach will help you become Investor Self-sufficient.